Buy to Let Mortgage Rates and Deals, Or How It Works

 Landlords Owning Property Outright42%These landlords have no mortgage and earn full rental income without monthly repayments.

-Buy to Let Market ShareAround 20% of All UK HomesBuy to let properties make up about one-fifth of the entire housing market, showing strong investment demand.
+Buy-to-Let Market ShareAround 20% of all UK HomesBuy-to-let properties make up about one-fifth of the entire housing market, showing strong investment demand.

 Conclusion